HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 ```

 > If you're have issues with Vagrant, you may use Docker on your local machine.
 In that case, you don't need the VM we're using in this lab assignment.
 You can simply destroy it using `vagrant destroy -f`.
 > Make sure to start Portainer yourself then!
+There is `docker-compose.yml` file in the `dockerlab/provisioning/dockerlab` folder that you can use to start Portainer.

 ## 1.2 Configure Portainer